-Course credit for previous work/life experience - Luskin Social Welfare does not grant course credit for previous work experience or life experience.
-Students must earn 95 credits while they are in the MSW program.

-Policy regarding a Graduate Course Waiver - Students who have completed graduate level Research Methods and Statistics courses within the last 3 years, having earned a B or better may request a waiver.
-To be considered for departmental approval, students must submit a syllabus for the course taken and a transcript.
-Course waivers determine competency but do not replace units, all students must still complete a minimum of 95 units for the award of the MSW degree.
-A brief assessment of research methods and/or statistics may be required.
+- Course credit for previous work/life experience Luskin Social Welfare does not grant course credit for previous work experience or life experience.
+Students must earn 91 credits while they are in the MSW program. - Policy regarding a Graduate Course Waiver Students who have completed graduate level Research Methods and Statistics courses within the last 3 years, having earned a B or better may request a waiver.
+To be considered for departmental approval, students must submit a syllabus for the courses taken and a transcript.
+Course waivers determine competency but do not replace units, all students must still complete a minimum of 91 units for the award of the MSW degree.
+A brief assessment of research methods and/or statistics may be required, as determined by the research committee.